NY mulls training hotel workers to spot human trafficking - Philly

 Supporters say trafficking victims are sometimes housed in hotels and motels, where they are forced into prostitution or other sexually exploitative acts.

-The training would be intended to help front desk workers, hotel housekeepers and other employees pick up on clues that guests may be involved in trafficking, such as large numbers of people coming and going at all hours, or young female guests with no credit cards or identification.
+Front desk workers, hotel housekeepers and other employees would be trained to pick up on such clues as large numbers of people coming and going at all hours, or young female guests with no credit cards or ID.

 The measure hasn't been scheduled for a vote but could be taken up once lawmakers reconvene April 16.